dfinity/portal/docs/tutorials/developer-journey/level-4/index.md

         - Sending BTC.
     - Resources.

-- [4.4 NNS governance and staking](4.4-nns-governance.md) The Network Nervous System (NNS) is the governing body of the Internet Computer.
+- [4.4 NNS governance and staking](4.4-nns-governance.md): The Network Nervous System (NNS) is the governing body of the Internet Computer.
 It is a decentralized autonomous organization that is hosted fully on-chain and is responsible for making protocol-level upgrades to the IC:
     - What is the NNS?
         - Neurons.
         - Proposals.
     - Why is the NNS important to developers?
-    - Using the NNS dapp .
+    - Using the NNS dapp.
         - Transferring ICP tokens into your Internet Identity `Main` account.
         - Staking ICP in a neuron.
         - Interacting with NNS proposals.

-- [4.5 Using Quill](4.5-using-quill.md) Quill is a ledger and governance toolkit that provides support for self-custody of ICP tokens and functionality to interact with the NNS, SNSs, and ICP ledger from a **cold wallet**:
+- [4.5 Using quill](4.5-using-quill.md): Quill is a ledger and governance toolkit that provides support for self-custody of ICP tokens and functionality to interact with the NNS, SNSs, and ICP ledger from a **cold wallet**:
-    - What is quill?.
+    - What is quill?
     - Downloading and installing quill.
     - Using quill’s basic commands.
     - Using quill with ckBTC.
     - Using quill with the NNS.
     - Resources.

-- [4.6 Motoko level 4](4.6-motoko-lvl4.md) In this final Motoko module of the developer journey series, we'll cover the following Motoko concepts and components:
+- [4.6 Motoko level 4](4.6-motoko-lvl4.md): In this final Motoko module of the developer journey series, we'll cover the following Motoko concepts and components:
     - Mutable state.
         - Immutable variables versus mutable variables.
         - Reading data from mutable memory.